mghezaiel/Drug-gene-interaction-browser/README.md

 It also allows to query uniprot annotations for the filtered gene sets.

 ## Utility
-- Identification of potential targets
+- Identification of potential protein targets
 - Iatrogenesis
 - Synergistic drug combination